neich/nodi/README.md

-This project is a fork of (di-lite)[https://github.com/NickQiZhu/di.js], and renamed to nodi and modified to be able to be used with node.
+This project is a fork of [di.js](https://github.com/NickQiZhu/di.js), renamed to nodi and modified to be able to be used as-it-is with node.

- is designed to act as a minimalistic dependency injection container in Javascript.
+It is designed to act as a minimalistic dependency injection container in Javascript.
 It has no dependency on any other framework such as CommonJs or RequireJs in contrary to some of other more heavy weight DI container implementation on the web.